Skip to content

 Enclosure

-Spec hygiene (CLAUDE.md rule 1).
+Spec hygiene (canonical-spec.md rule 1).
 This document does not restate canonical values (case dimensions, interior depth, weight, material, operating temperature).
-Those live in CLAUDE.md’s Canonical Hardware Specification.
+Those live in the Canonical Hardware Specification.
 Any value inline is a bug — fix it.

 The KN-86’s enclosure is an off-the-shelf Pelican 1170 Protector Case with custom 3D-printed inset panels carrying the operator-facing surfaces.
 The Pelican shell itself is never machined or modified — the only hole drilled in the shell is for the panel-mount 12.6 V barrel-jack charging connector (per ADR-0038; not USB-C).